mocaccinoOS/website/content/en/docs/Desktop/waydroid.md

 ## Install and configure Waydroid

-Waydroid is available in the [Community repository](https://github.com/mocaccinoOS/community-repository?tab=readme-ov-file#-community-repository).
+Waydroid is available in the [community repository](/docs/desktop/luet/repositories/#community-repository).
 If you have enabled this repository you can install it by using this command:

 ```bash
 $ sudo luet install apps/waydroid-vanilla